Cloud Resource Governance?

 In How does Azure work?, you learned that Azure is a collection of servers and networking hardware running virtualized hardware and software on behalf of users.
-Azure enables your organization's applicatoin development and IT departments to be agile by making it easy to create, read, update, and delete resources as needed.
+Azure enables your organization's application development and IT departments to be agile by making it easy to create, read, update, and delete resources as needed.

-However, while unrestricted to resources can make developers very agile, it can also lead to unexpected costs.
+However, while unrestricted to resources can make developers more agile, it can also lead to unexpected costs.
 For example, a development team might be approved to deploy a set of resources for testing but forget to delete them when testing is complete.
 These resources will continue to accrue costs even though they are no longer approved or necessary.

 The solution is resource access governance.
 Governance is the ongoing process of managing, monitoring, and auditing the use of Azure resources to meet the goals and requirements of your organization.

 These requirements are unique to each organization, so a one-size-fits-all approach to governance isn't helpful.
-Instead, it's up to each organization to design their governance model using Azure's two primary governance tools: role based access control (RBAC), and resource policy.
+Instead, it's up to each organization to design their governance model using Azure's two primary governance tools: role-based access control (RBAC), and resource policy.

 RBAC defines roles, and roles define the operations allowed for each user assigned to that role.
 For example, the owner role allows all operations (create, read, update, and delete) on a resource, while the reader role allows only read operations.
 Roles can be defined broadly and applied to many resource types, or defined more narrowly and applied to just a few resource types.